Military, veteran activities

-Starting this week, the main street coming onto the base will be torn up.
+Main street coming onto the base will be torn up.

 Public Works is working with the contractor that is building the Navy Operational Support Center, and the water main installation will go under Churchill Drive.
 The main gate will be open as it normally is, but traffic onto the air station will be diverted through the parking area on the east side of the O’ Club, and routed out to Union Lane.

 Traffic departing the base will be detoured through the chapel parking lot and back onto Churchill.
 Because of the detours, no vehicles will be allowed to park in either the O’ Club staff parking area, or the chapel parking lot until construction is completed.